From Emmett Till to Daunte Wright, the eerie ties among Black victims of violence

 Soon, the charismatic and oratorically gifted Hampton had become the party’s leader in Chicago.
 He managed to broker a peace agreement between Chicago’s most powerful gangs before forging a multiracial alliance of Black Panthers, White leftists and Latino activists that became known as the Rainbow Coalition.

 He organized rallies, attended strikes, taught political education and spearheaded the party’s free breakfast program, for which his mother frequently cooked, Haas said.
 Soon he began to move up the party’s national ranks.
-By then, Herbert Hoover’s FBI had already pegged the young activist as a threat, opening a file on him in 1967.
+By then, J. Edgar Hoover’s FBI had already pegged the young activist as a threat, opening a file on him in 1967.

 The agency offered to drop charges against a Black teenage car thief named William O’Neil in exchange for his infiltration of the Chicago chapter of the party as a paid informant — a relationship that formed the crux of the plot in the Oscar-nominated movie “Judas and the Black Messiah” about the Hampton assassination.